-Retouch provides seven audio processing modes.
+Retouch provides eight audio processing modes.
 These are:

-The use of these is broadly similar but, for any given job, you should choose the appropriate mode to achieve optimal results.
+The ways that you use these are broadly similar but, for any given job, you should choose the appropriate mode to achieve the desired results.

 This manual will guide you through the use of the first of these - the Interpolate mode - before proceeding to describe the use of each of the others.